Miserlou/NoDB/README.md

 ## Usage

 ### Warning!
-_NoDB is **insecure by default**!_ Do not use it for untrusted data before setting `serializer` to `"json"`!_
+_NoDB is **insecure by default**!
+Do not use it for untrusted data before setting `serializer` to `"json"`!_

-**NoDB** is super easy to use.
-You make a NoDB object, point it to your bucket and tell it what field you want to index on.
-After that, you can save and load literally anything you want, whenever you want.
+**NoDB** is super easy to use!

+You simply make a NoDB object, point it to your bucket and tell it what field you want to index on.

 ```python
 # Set it up